 4. Chakra and emotional imbalance

 Your pelvic floor is part of your sacral chakra region, your deepest, most powerful emotional center of your body.
 Deep-rooted feelings like shame and fear can lead to high stress and causing tension in this area.
+I welcome you to learn more about how your chakras are impacted after sexual trauma in this blog post.

 5. Fear of pelvic floor treatment